Lakes & Castles.

 - Stirling train station, per bus or train to Callander

-- Glasgow and Edinburgh airport
+- Glasgow or Edinburgh airport

 - Good train connections between Glasgow/Edinburgh and Stirling